A fiducial approach to nonparametric deconvolution problem: discrete case: Intestinal surgery data

 \section{Intestinal surgery data}

 In this section, we consider an intestinal surgery study on gastric adenocarcinoma involving $n = 844$ cancer patients \citep{gholami2015number}.
-Resection of the primary tumor with appropriate dissection of the surrounding lymph nodes is the foundation of curative care.
-In addition to the primary tumor, surgeons also removed the satellite nodes for later testing.
+Resection of the primary tumor with appropriate dissection of surrounding lymph \mbox{nodes} is the foundation of curative care.
+In addition to the primary tumor, surgeons also remove satellite nodes for later testing.
 Efron's deconvolution was used to estimate the prior distribution of the probability of one satellite being malignant in this study \citep{gholami2015number}.

-The dataset consists of pairs $(m_i,X_i), i=1,\ldots,n$, where $m_i$ is the number of satellites removed, and $X_i$ is the number of satellites found to be malignant.
+The dataset consists of pairs $(m_i,X_i), i=1,\ldots,n$, where $m_i$ is the number of satellites removed and $X_i$ is the number of these satellites found to be malignant.
 The $m_i$ varies from 1 to 69.
 Among all cases, 322 have $X_i = 0$.
-For the rest, $X_i /m_i$ has an approximate $\tunif(0,1)$ \citep{10.1093/biomet/asv068}.
-We are interested in estimating the distribution function of the probability of one satellite being malignant.
+For the rest of them, $X_i /m_i$ has an approximate $\tunif(0,1)$ \yifan{distribution} \citep{10.1093/biomet/asv068}.
+We are interested in estimating distribution function of the probability of one satellite being malignant.
 Following the model proposed in \cite{10.1093/biomet/asv068}, we assume a binomial model, i.e., $X_i \sim \tbin(m_i,P_i)$, where $P_i$ is the $i$-th patient's probability of any one satellite being malignant.

 We compared the proposed mixture and conservative GFD confidence intervals to Efron's with and without bias correction, the bootstrap method, and the fully Bayesian approach.
 For all methods, we used the grid $[0.01, 0.02,$ $\ldots, 0.99]$ for the discretization of $p$.
 The fiducial and Bayesian estimates were based on 10000 iterations after 1000 burn-in times.
-Other tuning parameters for each method were chosen in the same manner as in Section~\ref{sec:simulation}.
+Other tuning parameters for each method were chosen in the same way as Section~\ref{sec:simulation}.

-The overall shapes of the bootstrap and Bayesian confidence intervals are similar to the fiducial ones but much narrower.
+The overall shapes of bootstrap and Bayesian confidence intervals are similar to the fiducial ones but much narrower.
 We provide bootstrap and Bayesian point estimates and 95\% confidence intervals in the Supplementary Material.
 Figure~\ref{pic:real} shows the point estimates and 95\% confidence intervals of the distribution function $F$ for the proposed GFD approach and Efron's $g$-modeling.
-Overall, the GFD confidence intervals are more conservative.
+Overall, the GFD confidence interval is more conservative.
 The GFD confidence intervals cover Efron's almost everywhere.